sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/10-tdd/README.md

 | EXAMPLE: |
 | :------- |
 | See [09: Test-driven development &mdash; *Jest* spies](09-jest-spies) for a runnable example. |

+#### Note: about *mocks*, *spies*, *stubs* and *fakes*

+Each testing library use slightly different concepts about their mocking abstractions.

+In *Jest*:

++ *Spies* are functions that wrap other functions so that you can do assertions about the arguments they receive, returned values, exceptions thrown, and whether they have been called or not. *Spying* on a function do not change the behavior of the function.
+As a result, you should use *spies* for the *function under test*.

++ *Mocks* are *spies* that replace existing functions.
+You can opt to also provide an implementation to change the control flow, for example, to test an error branch that you wouldn't be able to test otherwise.
+You shouldn't use *mocks* for the *function under test*.

 ## Asynchronous tests